The Dry Tortugas and South Florida

 I eventually convinced Kelli to go outside.
 She felt a little better and tried to eat a bit but that didn’t stay down for long.
 She did get a bit comfortable sitting on the side of the boat.
 She was Ok if she didn’t stand up.
 It was a long four hours to get near the Dry Tortugas.
 Kelli was managing just a bit better so when we got to the Tail’s End Marker she did get to see an immature Brown Booby take off and circle the boat a couple of times.

-We neared Hospital Key, a few Sooty Tern and Black Noddy could be seen flying by the boat.
+We neared Hospital Key, a few Sooty Tern and Brown Noddy could be seen flying by the boat.
 These new lifers were #600 and 601 for North America for me, a nice milestone.
 Once Hospital key was in sight we could make out the colony of Masked Booby on the sand along with a few Royal Terns.
 A couple of boobies did fly off and were seen a bit closer to the boat.
 This was lifer #602.

 We then anchored off Garden Key.
 Fort Jefferson could be seen taking up most of the island.